EU leaders unite for war memorial before Juncker battle

 "If we care about Europe, we must step up our efforts on growth and employment," Renzi told reporters.

-The leaders will sign an association agreement with Ukraine, despite Russia's attempt to deter Kiev from moving closer to the EU.
-Former Soviet Georgia and Moldova will also sign such pacts.
+The leaders will also sign a crucial association agreement with Ukraine on Friday despite Russia's attempt to deter Kiev from moving closer to the EU, as well as with the former Soviet republics of Georgia and Moldova.

-The EU leaders will discuss whether to step up sanctions against Moscow over what the West says is its efforts to destabilise Ukraine by supporting separatists in the Russian-speaking east after annexing the Crimea peninsula in March.
+They will discuss whether to step up targeted sanctions against Moscow over what the West says is its efforts to destabilize Ukraine by covertly supporting separatists in the Russian-speaking east of the country after seizing and annexing the Crimean peninsula in March.

-(Additional reporting by Jan Strupczewski in Kortrijk, Belgium and Giselda Vagnoni and Francesco Guarascio in Elverdinge, Belgium; Writing by Luke Baker and Paul Taylor; Editing by Jeremy Gaunt and Alastair Macdonald)
+(Additional reporting by Jan Strupczewski in Kortrijk, Belgium and Giselda Vagnoni and Francesco Guarascio in Elverdinge, Belgium; Writing by Luke Baker and Paul Taylor; Editing by Jeremy Gaunt)